foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 you. make me. sick to my. stomach.
 you. make me. sick to my. stomach.

-the colour seeps
+throw me in your current deep
-from a bloated corpse
+below the surface cutting water from water
-bleached bones surface
+the colour seeps from a bloated corpse
-at low tide
+bleached bones surface at low tide

 RELIVE.
 REGRET.
 REVERSE.
 DESTROY.